LongTermSupport/php-qa-ci/README.md

 ## Introduction

-PHP-QA-CI is a quality assurance and contiuous integration pipeline written in BASH that can be run both on the desktop as part of your development process and then also as part of a continuous integration (CI) pipeline.
+PHP-QA-CI is a quality assurance and continuous integration pipeline written in BASH that can be run both on the desktop as part of your development process and then also as part of a continuous integration (CI) pipeline.

 It runs tools in a logical order and will fail as quickly as possible.

 This package is written for and has only been tested on Linux.

+## Long Term Support

+This package was brought to you by Long Term Support LTD, a company run and founded by Joseph Edmonds

+You can get in touch with Joseph at https://joseph.edmonds.contact/

+Check out Joseph's recent book [The Art of Modern PHP 8](https://joseph.edmonds.contact/#book)